apiflask/apiflask/docs/usage.md

     See Schema and Fields chapter (WIP) for the details of how to write a schema and the examples for all the fields and validators.

-A schema class should inheritate the `apiflask.Schema` class:
+A schema class should inherit the `apiflask.Schema` class:

 ```python hl_lines="1 6"
 from apiflask import Schema